-VOTE ON MERGER, CONSOLIDATIONS OR SALES OF SUBSTANTIALLY ALL ASSETS

-Under Delaware corporate law, one or more constituent corporations may merge into and become part of another constituent corporation in a process known as a merger.
-A Delaware corporation may merge with a foreign corporation as long as the law of the foreign jurisdiction permits such a merger.
-To effect a merger under Delaware General Corporation Law §251, an agreement of merger must be properly adopted and the agreement of merger or a certificate of merger must be filed with the Delaware Secretary of State.
-In order to be properly adopted, the agreement of merger must be adopted by the board of directors of each constituent corporation by a resolution or unanimous written consent.
-In addition, the agreement of merger generally must be approved at a meeting of stockholders of each constituent corporation by a majority of the outstanding stock of the corporation entitled to vote, unless the certificate of incorporation provides for a supermajority vote.
-In general, the surviving corporation assumes all of the assets and liabilities of the disappearing corporation or corporations as a result of the merger.
+VOTE ON MERGER, CONSOLIDATIONS OR SALES OF SUBSTANTIALLY ALL ASSETS corporations may merge into and become part of another consolidate in accordance with the statutory provisions.
+A merger constituent corporation in a process known as a merger.
+A means the merging of two or more constituent companies into one Delaware corporation may merge with a foreign corporation as long of the constituent companies, and a consolidation means the as the law of the foreign jurisdiction permits such a merger.
+To uniting of two or more constituent companies into a new effect a merger under Delaware General Corporation Law §251, an company.
+In order to merge or consolidate, the directors of each agreement of merger must be properly adopted and the agreement constituent company must approve a written plan of merger or of merger or a certificate of merger must be filed with the Delaware consolidation which must be authorized by a resolution of Secretary of State.
+In order to be properly adopted, the agreement shareholders. of merger must be adopted by the board of directors of each constituent corporation by a resolution or unanimous written Shareholders not otherwise entitled to vote on the merger or consent.
+In addition, the agreement of merger generally must be consolidation may still acquire the right to vote if the plan of approved at a meeting of stockholders of each constituent merger or consolidation contains any provision which, if corporation by a majority of the outstanding stock of the proposed as an amendment to the memorandum association or corporation entitled to vote, unless the certificate of incorporation articles of association, would entitle them to vote as a class or provides for a supermajority vote.
+In general, the surviving series on the proposed amendment.
+In any event, all shareholders corporation assumes all of the assets and liabilities of the must be given a copy of the plan of merger or consolidation disappearing corporation or corporations as a result of the merger.

-Under Delaware corporate law, a vote of the stockholders is required to approve the sale of assets only when all or substantially all assets are being sold.
+Under Delaware corporate law, a vote of the stockholders is consolidation. required to approve the sale of assets only when all or substantially all assets are being sold.